 For Delaware beaches, go to Just flip ‘em!®.

 For New Jersey beaches, go to reTURN the Favor for guidance on how to work on closed beaches, collect data, and participate in an event.

 If you have a group that wants to volunteer, please contact us.

 Don’t forget to check our Resources for several tools for planning trips including finding other things to do, where to stay and eat, and other helpful tips.

-Celebrate Delaware Bay is a project of the Executive Office of the Western Hemisphere Shorebird Reserve Network and Manomet, Inc.
+Celebrate Delaware Bay is a project of the Western Hemisphere Shorebird Reserve Network and Manomet, Inc.